solamar2/Thesis/README.md

 ## Citation
 Electroencephalogram Data-Based Analysis of Paroxysmal Slow Wave Events Patterns in Brain Pathologies - EMBS 2025 paper © 2025 IEEE.
 Personal use of this material is permitted.
 Permission from IEEE must be obtained for all other uses, including reprinting, republishing, creating derivative works, or for commercial purposes.
+This is the accepted version of the paper submitted to IEEE EMBS 2025.
+The final published version will be available on IEEE Xplore with a DOI link once published.